 Under-eye puffiness is in fact excess swelling of the lids.
 It has two distinct causes:

 - Oedematous puffiness: this is caused by stagnating lymph.
 This type of puffiness, which is most noticeable on waking, tends to diminish during the day.
 Poor micro-circulation and the use of greasy cosmetics make this problem worse.

 - Hereditary puffiness: this is the result of excess fatty cells building up in the area under the eye.
 They represent a hereditary problem that can only be solved by surgery.
 However, hereditary puffiness is made worse by skin slackening, an inevitable part of the ageing process.

 It is important to minimise morning puffiness not so much because it is a transient nuisance after awakening but because it is one of the biggest contributors to the ageing of the eye area.

-The skin of the eye contour therefore needs very early, continuous and thorough treatment that will help to prevent further damage to the eye contour area and repair it.
+The skin of the eye contour, therefore, needs very early, a continuous and thorough treatment that will help to prevent further damage to the eye contour area and repair it.

 Saying YES to an eye cream